SPawson/sallys-school-of-motoring/README.md

 visual feedback is used to illustrate to the user on which page they are on.</p>

 <h4>Feature 2 – Jumbotron Call To Action Button</h4>
-<p>A call to action button is featured on the homepage jumbotron which allows users to been navigated straight to the lesson pricing page after they read the jumbotron content.</p>
+<p>A call to action button is featured on the homepage jumbotron which allows users to be navigated straight to the lesson pricing page after they read the jumbotron content.</p>

 <h4>Feature 3 – Image Carousel</h4>
 <p>An image carousel is featured on the homepage which allows users to get a visual